kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 Instead of separating PolicyServers and mapping Namespaces to PolicyServers, we could use a new `/validate_gated` policy-server endpoint.
-The new `--allowed-context-aware` would only apply to that endpoint, and namespaced policies would always be bound to that endpoint.
+The new `--allowed-host-capability` would only apply to that endpoint, and namespaced policies would always be bound to that endpoint.

 ## Reduce PolicyServers RBAC